zoisite-rb/zoisite-rb/guides/source/autoloading_and_reloading_constants.md

 WARNING: You cannot autoload code in the autoload paths while the application boots.
 In particular, directly in `config/initializers/*.rb`.
 Please check [_Autoloading when the application boots_](#autoloading-when-the-application-boots) down below for valid ways to do that.

-The autoload paths are managed by the `Rails.autoloaders.main` autoloader.
+The autoload paths are managed by the `Zoisite.autoloaders.main` autoloader.

 config.autoload_lib(ignore:)
 ----------------------------